quan-h-vu/quan-h-vu.github.io/content/samples/hugosite/index.md

 This portfolio site was built using Hugo, a static site generator (SSG).
 SSGs are becoming increasingly common as a publishing tool, particularly for API documentation and other docs-as-code scenarios.
 Unlike a traditional content management system (CMS), SSGs don't have databases.
 This enables them to build websites more quickly.
 They are also more secure because without a database, there is no threat of database hacks.

 Hugo is one of the most popular SSGs available.
-For content developers interested in creating a portfolio site, follow this guide to create and deploy a Hugo site to GitHub Pages.
+For content developers interested in creating a portfolio site, follow this guide to create a Hugo site and deploy it to GitHub Pages.

 ## Tools

-- command line interface (CLI) tool of your choice.
+- command line interface (CLI) tool
 	- [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5): Windows users must use Powershell as their CLI.
 Not to be confused with Windows Powershell, which should not be used.
-- [Notepad++](https://notepad-plus-plus.org/), or text editor of your choice.
+- [Notepad++](https://notepad-plus-plus.org/), or text editor of your choice

 ## Installation